shivashant25/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task2-alerts-max02.png)

 1. Click on the ellipses and then select **Go Hunt**.
-This will redirect you to a new tab of **Advanced Hunting** where you can run the query and get the results to mitigate the alert.
+This will redirect you to a new tab of **Advanced Hunting** where you can run the query and get the results.

    ![Lab overview.](./media/lab10-task2-alerts-hunt.png)